plait-lab/edit-mirror/docs/installation.md

   [justinlubin@berkeley.edu](mailto:////justinlubin@berkeley.edu).
   If not, please reach out to Justin via email.

-An easy way to run the installation script is to execute the following command in your terminal:
+Assuming you use a `bash`-like shell, An easy way to run the installation script is to execute the following command in your terminal:

     bash <(curl --proto '=https' -sSfL https://raw.githubusercontent.com/plait-lab/edit-mirror/main/utils/install.sh)